 18. Skive off/Kip/Faffing

-If someone refers to food as scrummy, it means that it is mouthwatering and utterly delicious.
-Bangers are used for sausages, chips word is for French Fries, and Nosh is for food.
+If someone refers to food as scrummy, it means that it is tasty and utterly delicious.
+Bangers are used for sausages, and Nosh is for food.

 To let simply means that a place is vacant to be rented, so if you are looking for student accommodation in the UK near your university, you know which British slang words to use or expect to hear from our student accommodation experts.

 The following terms are used in British slang when talking about money: